flammschild/MongoChat/Readme.md

    mongod --port 27020 --dbpath ~/data/rs0-3 --replSet rs0 --smallfiles --oplogSize 128
 ````

 4) Open a connection to the mongoDB instance on the linux client and initialize the replication set.
-For testing purposes the linux instance, if available, will always be prefered as master.
+For testing purposes the linux instance (if available) will always be prefered as primary.

 ````bash
    mongo --port 27020